MechaMonk/pyRouterJig/documentation.md

 * A template may be aligned in one of two ways:
   1. Using the centerline of the template and the procedure explained in the INCRA manual.
-For each template, either the centerline is shown as a dashed line, or if the centerline coincides with a cut, that cut denoted on each end of the template.
+For each template, either the centerline is shown as a dashed line that spans the template height, or if the centerline coincides with a cut, that cut denoted on each end of the template.
+For example, in [Figure 11](#figure11), the bottom template indicates that the centerline coincides with cut `3E`, whereas the top template draws the centerline between cuts `5C` and `6C`.
   1. The `ALIGN` line is located 1/2 the bit width on the outside of the right edge of the board.
-Therefore if you align your bit flush with the fence and then position the template at the `ALIGN` line, your template will be properly positioned.
+Therefore, if you align your bit flush with the fence and then position the template at the `ALIGN` line, your template will be properly positioned.
 * On any one router pass, a good rule of thumb is not to cut deeper than the